Work Zone Mobility and Safety Program

 Sample Transportation Management Plans and Templates

 This FHWA-developed guide consists of samples, templates, and tips to help transportation agencies develop and implement their own TMPs.
-The TMP samples and templates presented in the guide represent two projects with different levels of impacts: Template 1 and Sample 1 represent projects with minor-to-moderate level of impacts; Template 2 and Sample 2 represent projects with moderate-to-major level of impacts.
-For each template, a sample TMP is included that was developed based on information provided by the State/agency where the project is located.
-The templates and samples are intended only as resources to transportation agencies and are not the only possible/acceptable format for a TMP.
-The links below include a link to the entire document, which includes the sample plans and templates, and links to the individual templates in editable Microsoft Word format so that agencies can fill in and tailor the templates to their projects.
+The TMP samples and templates represent two projects with different levels of impacts: projects with minor-to-moderate level of impacts (Template 1 and Sample 1); projects with moderate-to-major level of impacts (Template 2 and Sample 2).
+The sample TMPs were developed based on information provided by the State/agency where the project is located.
+The templates and samples are intended as resources and are not the only acceptable format for a TMP.
+The links below provide the entire document, which includes the sample plans and templates, and the individual templates in editable Microsoft Word format so that agencies can fill in and tailor the templates to their projects.

 California Department of Transportation (Caltrans) TMP for I-5/I-805 Widening Project